 Screenwriting Software

-There are a lot of different screenwriting softwares out there, but Arc Studio has one feature in particular that is useful: it allows multiple users to edit a document, just like in Google Docs.
+There are a lot of different screenwriting software out there, but Final Draft still remains the industry standard.
+The newer versions also have a Collaborative Feature that allows multiple users to edit a document, just like in Google Docs.
 Whether you are writing with a partner or sending your script to a reader for feedback, this is a game changer.

-Final Draft really is the industry standard when it comes to screenwriting software.
-It also has a mobile platform that allows you to write and edit your screenplay on the go, send or share your files between multiple platforms, and always be on the same page with Dropbox and iCloud.
+Final Draft also has a mobile platform that allows you to write and edit your screenplay on the go, send or share your files between multiple platforms, and always be on the same page with Dropbox and iCloud.

 Final Draft is an expensive option, but because so much of the industry uses it, your draft will be formatted and easy to share with collaborators.